 Two nurses work in the day shift, and only one in the night shift, which is unacceptable (by comparison, in the prison hospital in Oslo, cooperating closely with Dobrota Hospital, five nurses are engaged per one patient).
 At the time of our visit, on Saturday, only one nurse was present in the day shift.

-During the visits we found two security officers within the FPU, which is a practice criticized by the CPT in 2008, recommending that they stay outside the Hospital building and secure its perimeter.94 However, this practice was continued until the end of the project implementation since, due to the small number of employees, according to the Director, the security of staff cannot otherwise be guaranteed (for details see Appendix, recommendation 6).
+During the visit, we found two security officers within the FPU, which is a practice criticized by the CPT in 2008, recommending that they stay outside the Hospital building and secure its perimeter.85